PBS Kids: Revived channel (2017-present)

 On February 23, 2016, PBS announced that the 24/7 PBS Kids channel would be revived after 11 years.
 PBS president and CEO Paula Kerger stated that during PBS's partnership with Comcast in their operations of Sprout, PBS had discovered the valuable position in children's programming during prime time.

 Originally set for a fall 2016 relaunch, PBS Kids 24/7 was officially relaunched on January 16, 2017.
 Structured as a multi-platform service, it was made available for distribution to digital subchannels of participating PBS member stations, initially launching on 73 member stations (counting those operated as subregional PBS member networks), with an additional 34 agreeing to begin carrying the network at a later date.
 A free online live stream of PBS Kids 24/7 was also added to the PBS Kids website and video app upon the channel's debut, allowing viewers to toggle from the program being aired to a related educational game extending the interactivity introduced by Sesame Street.
 The live stream also provides access to the channel even in areas where some local PBS stations, such as WUFT in Gainesville, Florida and WEIU-TV in Charleston, Illinois, do not carry it on its subchannels.
-PBS Kids 24/7 is also available on both DirecTV and DirecTV Stream on channel 288.
+PBS Kids 24/7 is also available on DirecTV on channel 288.

 PBS Kids 24/7 is counterprogrammed from the PBS Kids block on PBS, so that the same program would not be shown on either simultaneously.
 It mainly features double-runs of existing series on PBS Kids' schedule (including some not carried on the primary channels of certain member stations); as such, no additional programs had to be acquired to help fill the channel's schedule.
 On April 21, 2017, the channel launched "PBS Kids Family Night," a weekly block on Friday evenings (with encore airings on Saturday and Sunday evenings) that showcase themed programming, premieres or special "movie-length" episodes of new and existing PBS Kids children's programs.